Schwartz-Zha/VIRS_report/hardware && software/GuideToBuildADLWorkstation.md

   Also, if you are building a multi-gpu workstation, then you'd better choose turbo coolingh GPU.
 Fan-cooling will be good for a single GPU but pretty bad for cooling multiple GPUs.
 You will understand this if you actually see how a motherboard looks like, usually there is less than 5mm between 2 neighboring GPUs.
 Fan-cooling will always make one GPU take all heat from the other beneath it.
 Another choice is [Gigabyte 2080ti turbo](https://www.gigabyte.com/ca/Graphics-Card/GV-N208TTURBO-11GC-rev-10#kf).

   Besides, the cost on GPU should be over 60% of the total.
 But typically the GPU preferred by deep learning researchers are way more expensive than the common choice of computer gamers.
 So the price of these GPU may vary a lot, because very few customers will choose it.
-And it's highly recommended to look around in your local computer components shops before puuchase it online.
+And it's highly recommended to look around in your local computer component shops before purchase it online.
 Usually the prices in physical shops are even much lower than that on Amazon.
-For example, I purchased the ASUS 2080ti turbo in [Mike's Computer Shop](https://mikescomputershop.com/) with around 1300 CAD, while on Amazon the price is now higher than 2000 CAD.
+For example, I purchased the ASUS 2080ti turbo in [Mike's Computer Shop](https://mikescomputershop.com/) for around 1300 CAD, while on Amazon the price is now higher than 2000 CAD.

 * Motherboard: Gigabyte X299 Auros master [Amazon](https://www.amazon.ca/GIGABYTE-X299-AORUS-Master-Motherboards/dp/B07KZGRCV3/ref=sr_1_5?keywords=auros+master&qid=1581823394&sr=8-5)